scientific-python/blog.scientific-python.org/content/posts/scientific-python/cookie/introduction/index.md

 - Support for cookiecutter 2.2 pretty descriptions (added about four hours after cookiecutter 2.2.0 was released) and cookiecutter 2.2.3 choice descriptions.
 - GitLab CI support when not targeting github.com URLs (added by Giordon Stark).
+- Support for selecting VCS or classic versioning.

 ## Repo-review